Social Media in Healthcare Information

 If you are Tax-Exempt, please verify that your account is currently set up as exempt before placing your order, as our new fulfillment center will need current documentation.
 Learn how to verify here.

-As smartphone technology has matured and users have grown more sophisticated in their use of various social media platforms, concerns about privacy, ethics, censorship, and misinformation have raised their heads.
+Social media has now been an integral part of life for over 20 years, revolutionizing so many aspects of our lives that it is now difficult to imagine a world without it.
+As smartphone technology has matured and users have grown more sophisticated in their use of various social media platforms, concerns about privacy, ethics, censorship, and misinformation have grown and become more complex.

 Social Media in Healthcare Information provides an overview of current and recent developments in social media, concentrating on the most influential and well-established platforms.
-In addition to drawing together some of the most recent published scholarship in this area, this title also includes practical tips and consideration of how the platforms can be used to support knowledge and library service provision in healthcare settings.
+In addition to drawing together some of the most recently published scholarship in this area, this necessary book includes practical tips and considerations of how the platforms can be used to support knowledge and library service provision in healthcare settings as well as

 Introduction